hsemple/QGIS_Tutorials/source/spatial_data.rst

 To visualize datasets in PostgreSQl/PostGIS from within QGIS, follow the steps below:

-1. Open QGIS, select Layer -> Add layer -> Add PostGIS layers, it should open the interface to connect a PostGIS table.
+1. In QGIS, click on Layer | Add Layer | Add PostGIS Layers.

-2. In the dialog that appears, click “New”, it should open the dialog to configure the PostGIS server, and database.
-Enter relevant information in Step 3, click Ok
+2. In the dialog that appears, click “New”.
+This opens the dialog to connect to the PostGIS server and database.
+Enter the connection information and click Ok.

-3. Back to the dialog, click “Connect”, you shall be able to see all tables in the database.
-You may select any table, click “Add”, then you can load it into the QGIS.
+3. Back in the Connection dialog, click “Connect”.
+If the connection is successful, you will be able to see all tables in the database.

+4. Select any table of interest and click “Add”.
+This will load the layer into QGIS.